MIROC-DOC/model_description/draft/Hotta_pcldphys.md

 # pcldphys: Cloud Microphysics

-The code is written in the 'pcldphys' file.
+The SUBROUTINE:[CLDPHYS] is written in the pcldphys.F file.

 ## Overview of Cloud Microphysics